-More intensive sampling techniques were used in phase II that are not practical for a typical forest inventory.

-The 13 stands in the phase I stand inventory, totaling approximately 680 ha (1500ac), were selected using a proportional, stratified random sample.
-First, the total population of prairie colonization stands was divided into 3 overstory basal area (BA) classes: 18-29m2/ha (90- $142 \text{ft}^2/\text{ac}$), 30-39 m2/ha (143-190 ft2/ac), and 40+ m2/ha (190+ ft2/ac).
-Stands that had been thinned in the last five years or had access restrictions were excluded.
-Stands were then randomly selected from the three BA classes in proportion to the number of stands in each BA class in the total population.
-This process produced a set of stands that were a good representation of the range of structural conditions found in the total population of prairie colonization stands (Foster, pers comm.).
-All stands had had at least two thinning entries.
+Study sites were restricted to forests that have colonized former prairies and have somewhat excessively drained, glacial outwash soils of the Spanaway and Fitch series (Typic Melanoxerands) (Anderson et al. 1955, Foster and Shaff 2003).
+Thirteen stands were selected for the phase I stand inventory using a proportional, stratified random sample to produce a set of stands that were a good representation of the range of structural conditions found in the total population of prairie colonization stands at Ft.
+Lewis (Foster, pers comm.).
+All stands had at least two thinning entries.
 Site index (King 1966) ranged from 34-38 (metric) (110-125, English) (Foster, unpublished data) and was assumed to be 35 (metric) (115; English) for all stands given that within stand variation is as great as among stands due to the heterogeneity of the glacial soils.

-In each stand, systematic sampling with a random start was used to locate a pre-determined number of plot centers.
-The number of plots was based on the size and density of the stand.
-Three sets of measurements with different plot configurations were taken at each plot center: (1) shrub cover and dead understory trees, (2) overstory trees, and (3) live understory Douglasfir trees.
-Percent cover of shrubs taller than 1.37m (4.5ft) and less than 1.37m was estimated using a 0.008ha (0.02ac) fixed area, circular plot.
+In each stand, a systematic grid with a random start was used to locate a pre-determined number of plot centers.
+The number of plots was based on the size and basal area class of the stand.
+In some large stands, only a portion of the stand was sampled.
+Three sets of measurements with different plot configurations were taken at each plot center: (1) shrub cover and dead understory trees, (2) overstory trees, and (3) live understory Douglas-fir trees.
+Percent cover of shrubs taller than 1.37m (4.5ft) and less than 1.37m was estimated using a 0.008ha (0.02ac) fixed area plot.
 The number of dead understory trees was also tallied in this plot.

 The overstory was sampled in two ways.
 First, trees over 15cm (6in.) diameter at breast height (dbh; diameter at 1.37m above ground level) were sampled using point sampling (variable radius plots) (Bitterlich 1947).
 Basal area factors used were 28, 34, or 40 (English scale) depending on the basal area class of the stand.
-Height, crown length, and crown width were measured on two randomly selected trees per plot.
 Second, a visual estimate of the percent of open sky (VOS), excluding shrubs or trees under 15cm (6in.) dbh, was made from each plot center.
 The same person estimated VOS in all 13 plots.
 This VOS measure was modified from Brandeis et al. (2001a) and Deisenhofer (2000) and consisted of estimating the percent openness of the canopy in both the northern and southern halves of the sky and averaging them.
 Where VOS was at least 20% higher in the southern half, the average was weighted to adjust for edge effects (Hasenauer and Kindermann 2002) using the equation below.
 It is treated as a unitless, relative measure, instead of an absolute measure of percent of open sky.